-To learn more about exactly how Rakuten works, check out “If You’re Not Getting Cash Back Online, Use This Trick” — in which we break it down step by step using a real-life example.
+To learn more about exactly how Rakuten works, check out “If You’re Not Getting Cash Back Online, Use This Trick” — in which we break it down step-by-step using a real-life example.

 4. Pay with cash-back credit cards

-If you pay off your bill in full each month so as to avoid paying interest or fees, it pays to use a rewards credit card.
+If you pay off your bill in full each month so as to avoid interest or fees, it pays to use a rewards credit card.